-With a Web-based utility, it is easy to configure and manage the TL-WR841ND 300Mbps Wireless N Router.
+With a Web-based utility, it is easy to configure and manage the 300Mbps High Power Router.
 The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.

-To access the configuration utility, open a web-browser and type in the default address http://tplinklogin.net in the address field of the browser.
+1. To access the configuration utility, open a web-browser and type in the default domain name http://tplinklogin.net in the address field of the browser.